 - Lack of empathy, they don’t have the understanding to relate to or care how they are making other people feel; they can only think about what they want or need.

-- Sense of entitlement, they believe they are entitled to do what they want when they want, have what they want when they want and when someone says no to them in the present moment, their true self absorbed inner child-like some toddlers behaviour comes out and they will tantrum any way they can to get their own way, to get their needs met.
+- Sense of entitlement, they believe they are entitled to do what they want when they want, have what they want when they want and when someone says no to them in the present moment, their true self absorbed inner child-like behaviour comes out.
+They will tantrum any way they can to get their own way, to get their needs met.

-- They only have their own point of view, they can not see others perspectives only their own, they want what they want when they want it, and all others should conform to their demands, when someone says no or will not do as they are told to do by the narcissist, they take this as a direct attack to their superiority, pride and ego and they want control back.
+- They only have their own point of view; they can not see others perspectives only their own, they want what they want when they want it.
+All others should conform to their demands when someone says no or will not do as they are told to do by the narcissist, they take this as a direct attack to their superiority, pride and ego and they want control back.

 Some threats a vague and general, some are intentionally vague yet suggestive enough for the person receiving the threat to play out different scenarios in their own minds to imagine all the bad things that could potentially happen if they don’t do what the narcissist wants.

 They use threats to provoke a response from you, either get you to do as they please or cause an argument then blame it on you, gaslighting you ” I never said that.”

 Threats are not used only by people with a narcissistic personality disorder, and anyone is capable of making threats at the moment, most narcissistic people seem to use them regularly.